posl/iArch/documentation.md

 iArch-U consists of these Java packages.

 - archdsl: defines the Archface-U language using Xtext.
-- basefunction: defines functions which are used by model editors and plug-in functionalities.
+- basefunction: defines functions which are used by model editors and other plug-in functionalities.
-- checkplugin: provides functionalities such as slicing, testing support and so on.
+- checkplugin: provides functionalities such as type checking, testing support and so on.
 - model: defines models for model editors.
 - classdiagram: provides class diagram editor using Graphiti.
 - sequencediagram: provides sequence diagram editor using Graphiti.